alanng10/Mark/Docue/a.md

 Mark is worth gain.

-Mark gene is worth gene.
+Mark tier is worth tier.

 Mark leve is worth leve.

 Mark word has spell.
 The spell is: